Adejumok/QuizApplication/README.md

 # QuizApplication
 A quiz application developed using the Spring Boot Framework, written in Java programming language.

-In this application, the user can do the following: a user takes a quiz, fills a form containing the user's email address and gets the result of the quiz in his/her mail.
+In this application, the user can do the following:
+- takes a quiz, fills a form containing the user's email address and gets the result of the quiz in his/her mail.

 ## Table of Contents